The Ultimate Guide To Outdoor Living In Minnesota

-Natural, synthetic and engineered materials and finishes will all require some degree of care, even if it is simply periodic power washing to remove minor discoloration due to elements in the environment.
+Natural, synthetic, and engineered materials and finishes will all require some degree of care, even if it is simply periodic power washing to remove minor discoloration due to elements in the environment.
 If your flooring is wood and it’s exposed to the elements it will need to be sealed every few years.
-If the space is protected from the elements, a bright floor rug may be just enough to brighten the space.
+If a space is protected from the elements, a bright floor rug may be just enough to brighten the space.

 Some materials like wood provide warmth and charm, but there will be a need for regular upkeep.
 On the flip side, the initial construction costs will most likely be lower.
 For decking, rails, and stairs, there are newer synthetic materials, as well as durable coated aluminum that simulates traditional wood construction.